 Do you really need an employee incentive program?
 Why?
 Do you want to incentivize employees to work harder?
 To sell more?
 In those cases perhaps it’s better to use a standard bonus program giving short-term incentives for certain behavior.

-Ownership-related incentive programs require a lot more bureaucracy and cost more in legal and financial advisor fees to implement, so use with caution.
-There are of course several reasons why it’s a good idea to give employees long-term incentives in the company (e.g. company culture, aligned interests, competitive situation, big potential long-term upside etc.) but there are also downsides (paperwork, tax risks, somewhat complicated, employees can lose money etc.).
+Ownership-related incentive programs may require more bureaucracy and can become complex to administer, so use with caution.
+There are of course several reasons why it’s a good idea to give employees long-term incentives in the company (e.g. company culture, aligned interests, competitive situation, big potential long-term upside etc.) but there are also downsides (paperwork, tax risks, somewhat complicated etc.).
 This guide will not discuss all the pros and cons, but assumes that you have decided to implement such a scheme or that you are curious on how it works.

 There are three main ownership-related kinds of incentive programs:

-- Shares must be paid for immediately, i.e. potential liquidity problem.
+- The employee must pay market price for the shares immediately, i.e. potential liquidity problem.

-- If share price doesn’t go up, loss can be greater than if using warrants.
+- If share price drops, loss can be greater than if using stock options or warrants.

 - Employee receives formal rights as a shareholder.